port-labs/port-docs/docs/platform-overview.md

 In Port, we store every event in a visual log that shows which events took place on different Blueprints and Entities.
 For example: which Entity was modified, who invoked a Self-Service Action, what is an event’s status and more.

-The page is divided into 2 tabs:
+The page is divided into 3 tabs:

-- Entities
+- Entities;
-- Blueprints
+- Blueprints;
-- Runs
+- Runs.

 ![Main Audit Log Page Entities Tab](../static/img/software-catalog/AuditLogPage.png)